 In these situations, ask yourself, "If the client asked every candidate to submit this kind of test, would there be any point in hiring someone?"
 If the answer is no, please report the client by flagging the post as inappropriate or contacting Customer Support by clicking here.

 If the test seems appropriate but is going to take a significant amount of time, ask the client to hire you for a small trial contract, known as a test drive, instead.

-If you believe your freelancer has violated Upwork's rules or Terms of Service, please contact Customer Support by clicking here to report the inappropriate behavior.
+If you believe your freelancer has violated Upwork's Terms of Service, please contact Customer Support by clicking here to report the inappropriate behavior.
 In general, when you contact Customer Support please be prepared to provide a clear account of the situation and any proof you have, such as chat transcripts and email messages.